Northrise University: History

 Northrise University was founded in 2003.
 It was conceived in 1988 through the experiences of its founders Doreen and Moffat Zimba.
 Born in Zambia, Doreen and Moffat suffered from the lack of education opportunities for high school graduates that still characterize their country.
 Moffat and Doreen left Zambia to attend a Bible college in Australia.
 Upon completion, they went to Southern California where Moffat received his Doctorate from Fuller Theological Seminary and Doreen received her MBA in Technology Management from the University of Phoenix.

 Campus

 Main Campus

-The Main Campus is 8 kilometers from the Ndola city centre on the T3 road (Ndola-Kitwe Dual Carriageway).
+The Main Campus is 8 kilometers west of the Ndola city centre on the T3 road (Ndola-Kitwe Dual Carriageway).
 The address is Plot 30029 Ndola-Kitwe Dual Carriageway.

 Northrise, having been provided with 640 acre of land, has embarked on a $10 million campus project.
 With demand for world-class, Christ-centered higher education continuing to increase, the Northrise Advancing the Vision Capital Plan has emerged to include the construction of the Campus Center administration building, two student dormitories, two classroom buildings with computer labs, a faculty duplex, and the Alumni Guest House.
 Further plans include the construction of three new dormitories, three more faculty duplexes, a security, and maintenance building, a dedicated student center (hub), and a convocation hall.
 Altogether, these plans are intended to accommodate ten years of future expansion.